wpieters/wpieters.github.io/content/posts/no-remote-work-is-not-done-yet/index.md

 ---
 title: "No, Remote Work is not Done Yet"
-date: 2023-04-18
+date: 2023-03-24
-description: "A thoughtful exploration of why remote work isn't going anywhere, and why the future of work is more nuanced than binary choices"
+description: "A look at why remote work is here to stay, despite what some executives might want you to believe"
-tags: ["remote-work", "future-of-work", "workplace", "opinion"]
+tags: ["career", "remote-work", "future-of-work", "opinion"]
 canonicalURL: "https://dev.to/wynandpieters/no-remote-work-is-not-done-yet-59d0"
 cover:
-    image: "posts/no-remote-work-is-not-done-yet/images/n0p6r1yec3pqblm12s77.png"
+    image: "posts/no-remote-work-is-not-done-yet/images/banner.png"
     alt: "Cover image for No, Remote Work is not Done Yet"
     caption: ""
 ---